 Healthcare experts are working around the clock, consulting with each other on best practices and taking action as fast as possible.
 Whether your practice has been using telehealth for a while or just started amid the outbreak, you still want the best information and approach out there.

-Even during healthcare challenges like this, these tried and true steps can help improve the health outcomes of your patients and of your practice.
+Even during healthcare challenges like this, these tried and true telehealth ideas can help improve the health outcomes of your patients and of your practice.

 Step One: Communicate